Cyber Security & Resilience Assessments

-The All Hazards Analysis Knowledge Framework (AHA) is a dynamic analytical framework that enables critical infrastructure knowledge discovery and decision support across the five mission areas – prevention, protection, mitigation, response, and recovery.
+The All Hazards Analysis Knowledge Framework (AHA) is a dynamic analytical framework that enables the discovery of critical infrastructure knowledge and decision-making support across the five mission areas – prevention, protection, mitigation, response and recovery.
 AHA provides the ability to store and model infrastructure systems as linked multigraphs providing an intuitive and natural representation.
-This capability provides the foundation to rapidly evaluate and understand the potential consequences of manmade and natural disaster on these systems.
+This capability provides the foundation to rapidly evaluate and understand the potential consequences of man-made and natural disasters on these systems.

 Probabilistic Risk Assessment and SAPHIRE